MicrosoftDocs/azure-devops-yaml-schema/task-reference/ant-v1.md

 <!-- :::editable-content name="helpMarkDown"::: -->
 Selects the code coverage tool.

 If you are using the [Microsoft-hosted agents](/azure/devops/pipelines/agents/hosted), then the tools are set up for you.
-If you are using on-premises [Windows agent](/azure/devops/pipelines/agents/v2-windows), then select:
+If you are using the on-premises [Windows agent](/azure/devops/pipelines/agents/v2-windows), then select:

-- JaCoCo to make sure jacocoant.jar is available in lib folder of Ant installation.
+- JaCoCo to make sure jacocoant.jar is available in the lib folder of Ant installation.
 See [JaCoCo](http://www.eclemma.org/jacoco/trunk/doc/ant.html).
 - Cobertura to set up an environment variable COBERTURA_HOME pointing to the Cobertura .jar files location.
 See [Cobertura](https://github.com/cobertura/cobertura/wiki/Ant-Task-Reference).

-After you select one of these tools, the following arguments appear.
+After you select one of these tools, the following arguments appear:
 <!-- :::editable-content-end::: -->
 <br>